 In addition, its Festival of Young Musicians organised by the Orpheus each March promotes musical excellence by talented youngsters from local schools, many of whom are helped by the choir’s bursary scheme.

-The choir's latest CD is “You Raise Me Up” and a new recording is being planned for later this year.
+The choir's latest CD is “Orpheus in Love” and a new recording is due for release soon.

 Every year, the choir strives to update its repertoire with new music (including items in such languages as Xhosa (South Africa), Maori (New Zealand) and, of course, Welsh.